dfilan/dfilan.github.io/_posts/2021-11-21-meta_puzzle.md

 > If the sentence is false, then the sentence is false or he is single---but then the sentence is true, because that's what the sentence says.
 Therefore it's true.
 If the sentence is true, then "this sentence is false, or Daniel is single" is true---but "this sentence is false" can't be right, we just said it was true.
 Therefore, Daniel is single.

 It seems like something must be going wrong: I could have replaced "I am single" with any other claim, and you would have concluded that that claim must be true.
 But, once we replace "this sentence is false" with "I worship Satan", that's the exact statement and reasoning we used in the solution to the earlier puzzle, and it seemed valid there.
 So what's going on?
+What's the relevant difference between the faulty reasoning in America, and the valid reasoning in Australia?

 .